Ecuador & Colombia Highlights Itinerary

 Day 1 Guayaquil

-For those travelling from NZ you can travel on LAN Airlines direct to Santiago with a connection to Guayaquil , arriving there late evening.
+For those travelling from NZ you can travel on LATAM Airlines direct to Santiago with a connection to Guayaquil , arriving there late evening.
 On arrival you will be transferred to your hotel.

 Accommodation: Grand Hotel